hiranmayi-ch/threat-management/README.md

 #  Malware Analysis Platform

-This web-based platform is designed to facilitate ** malware analysis** through the input of URLs or hash values.
-It allows users to input suspicious URLs or file hashes and provides a safe and efficient method for detecting potential malware threats without executing the files.
-By leveraging a combination of hash-based checks and heuristic analysis, the platform uncovers potential malicious behaviors associated with the input data.
+This web-based platform is designed to facilitate **malware analysis** through the input of URLs or hash values.
+The tool enables users to upload or enter suspicious URLs or file hashes, which are then analyzed to uncover potential malicious behaviors associated with the given input.
+By leveraging a combination of hash-based checks and heuristic analysis, the platform identifies known malware samples and analyzes their structural properties without executing them, ensuring a safe and efficient method of detection.

+The tool performs various static analysis techniques, including examining file metadata, extracting embedded URLs or IPs, analyzing file dependencies, and detecting suspicious patterns that may indicate malware.
+Results from the analysis are presented in an intuitive dashboard, offering users detailed insights into the characteristics and potential risks associated with the given URLs or hashes.
+This approach allows for quick identification of threats and serves as an effective first layer of defense against malware.

+This repository is aimed at cybersecurity professionals, researchers, and developers who seek to improve their malware detection capabilities.
+It offers a user-friendly interface for rapid identification of potential threats, contributing to more robust and proactive cybersecurity practices.

 ## Features
 **Hash-based Detection:** The platform checks for known malware by analyzing provided hashes.